terminusdb/terminusdb-client-js/Readme.md

 //
 const TerminusClient = require('@terminusdb/terminus-client');

-//Create a new instance of terminus client const client = new TerminusClient.WOQLClient();
+//Create a new instance of terminusDB client const client = new TerminusClient.WOQLClient();

-//Connect to a Terminus server at the given URI with an API key client.connect("http://localhost:6363/", 'secret').
+//Connect to a TerminusDB server at the given URI with an API key client.connect("http://localhost:6363/", 'secret').
  .then(function (response) {
     // handle success